The End-Fed Half-Wave Myth: Why Most EFHWs Are Doing It Wrong

 Because one size doesn’t fit all.

-- higher SWR
+- Higher residual SWR

-- poor pattern efficiency
+- Lower pattern efficiency and higher transformer stress

 EFHW Antennas in Our Catalog